amittkashyap/amittkashyap.github.io/_posts/2020-06-28-whats-new-in-location.markdown

   case reducedAccuracy
 }
 ```
+Additionally in iOS 14:

-- iOS 14 is deprecating the `authorizationStatus() class func` method and instead it will be a `property`
+- the `authorizationStatus() class func` method will be deprecated and instead it will be a `property`

-- Also deprecating the old delegate method as pointed here :point_down:
+- Also, deprecating the old delegate method as pointed here :point_down:

 ![New API](/assets/images/callback.png)